Graph product structure for non-minor-closed classes: Shortcut Systems and -Planar Graphs

 \begin{proof} That \tref{subtree-root} implies \tref{ancestor-edge} is a standard observation: If two subtrees intersect, then one contains the root of the other.
-Thus, it suffices to construct width-$t$ tree decomposition that satisfies \tref{ancestor-edge}.
+Thus, it suffices to construct a width-$t$ tree-decomposition that satisfies \tref{subtree-root}.